-The Master Concept Plan (see Figure 6) illustrates the following structural elements for the Site, which includes the discussion of the East Phase and West Phase, per the requirements of the Secondary Plan.
-This Master Concept Plan was updated to reflect the draft approved East Phase subdivision as well as the proposed West Phase subdivision.
+The updated Master Concept Plan (see Figure 6) illustrates the following structural elements for the Site, which includes the discussion of the East Phase and West Phase, per the requirements of the Secondary Plan.
+The below commentary provides a summary of the elements that were updated as part of the post-submission changes to the Draft Plan of Subdivision.